93372377/Python_Project/README.md

 + 5. Top 10 and Bottom 10 Fertility Rates by country ranking and geographic mapping.

 ## Methodology:
 + Demographic data for 234 countries worldwide was scraped from "https://www.worldometers.info/world-population/population-by-country/" for analysis.
++ The Python script named Python_project_script8.py has been created and utilized for data sourcing.
 + Each group of countries was mapped and integrated into the interactive dashboard.

 ## Conclusion